 What do the holidays have to do with garbage?
 Not much, unless you consider the waste generated, the recycling questions raised around the holidays, or the schedule changes you make to allow your team to have the day off.
 Do not feel like you must go through the motions and send a holiday card only because it is a good thing to do for your brand.
 Solve a problem with your cards by printing some additional holiday information on it.
 Choose recycled paper for your cards and include an explanation about why this is important on the back of your cards.
 Will you be delaying service by a day or two around Thanksgiving, Christmas and New Year’s Day?
 Print your schedule as an insert and put it in the card.
 Are greeting cards acceptable material in your recycling program?
 Use your card to communicate that—just make sure your message does not turn into a sales pitch.

-Warm your customers’ hearts—and stand out against the competition—by sending a personalized holiday greeting to each home you service.
+Warm your customers’ hearts—and stand out against the competition—by sending personalized holiday greeting cards to each home you service.
 Remind them that they are valued, and you consider them to be part of your family.
 If it is too late to send out holiday cards this year, incorporate this tactic into next year’s branding and communication strategy.

 This article was written by Jessica Shrout for the October 2019 issue of Waste Advantage Magazine.